 Diabetes is itself a risk factor for heart disease and stroke.
 Many people with diabetes have other conditions that increase their chance of developing heart disease and stroke.
 These conditions are referred to as, 'risk factors.'
 One risk factor for heart disease and stroke is having a family history of heart disease.
 If one or more members of your family experienced a heart attack at an early age, prior to age 55 for men or 65 for women, you might be at increased risk.
 You cannot change whether heart disease runs in your family, although you can take steps to control other risk factors for heart disease by pursuing some different things.

-Triglycerides: Triglycerides are a type of blood fat that can raise your risk of heart disease when the levels are high.
+Triglycerides are a type of blood fat that can raise your risk of heart disease when the levels are high.

-HDL Cholesterol: HDL or, 'good,' cholesterol removes deposits from inside your blood vessels and takes them to your liver for removal.
+HDL or, 'good,' cholesterol removes deposits from inside your blood vessels and takes them to your liver for removal.
 Low levels of HDL cholesterol increase your risk for heart disease.

-Controlling High Blood Pressure: If you have high blood pressure or, 'hypertension,' your heart needs to work harder to pump blood.
+If you have high blood pressure or, 'hypertension,' your heart needs to work harder to pump blood.
 High blood pressure can strain the heart, damage your blood vessels and increase your risk of experiencing a heart attack, stroke, kidney or eye issues.

-Improve LDL Levels: LDL cholesterol can build up inside of your blood vessels, leading to narrowing and hardening of your arteries.
+LDL cholesterol can build up inside of your blood vessels, leading to narrowing and hardening of your arteries.
 Your arteries are the blood vessels that carry blood from your heart to the remainder of your body.
 Arteries may become blocked; high levels of LDL cholesterol increases your risk of experiencing heart disease.

-Smoking: Smoking doubles your risk of experiencing heart disease.
+Smoking doubles your risk of experiencing heart disease.
 Stopping smoking is particularly important for people with diabetes because both diabetes and smoking narrow blood vessels.
 Smoking also increases the risk of additional long-term complications such as eye issues.
 Smoking can also damage the blood vessels in your legs and increase the risk of amputation.

-Lose Weight: 'Central obesity,' means carrying additional weight around the waist as opposed to the hips.
+'Central obesity,' means carrying additional weight around the waist as opposed to the hips.
 A waist measurement of more than 40 inches for men and more than 35 inches for women means you have central obesity.
 Your risk of heart disease is higher because abdominal fat can increase the production of LDL or, 'bad,' cholesterol - the type of blood fat that can be deposited on the inside of your blood vessel walls.